 Simpresso Review: Field Use

 After several test runs at the house I broke away for a day hike.
 During the winter I'll often bring my stove and brew a cup of tea or coffee.
 These kind of choice luxuries, really add to the experience of being out in the snowy woods.
 My stove and cup is compact and lightweight and the well-designed Simpresso made for a perfect addition.
 I made my way through a beautiful canyon trail that usually sees a fair amount of summer time rock climbers.
 Today, I had it all to myself.

 I found a nearby creek and began my search for a spot where I settle down and brew an espresso.
 An old camping spot with a small log table was the perfect resting place.
 I boiled water and a half a minute of pumping later, I found myself sipping on a deliciously rich shot of espresso.
 Believe it or not, I actually enjoyed the simplicity of the experience so much I forgot to snap a pic of the final product (both my hands were full).
-And that brings me to the last part of my review…taste quality.
+I mentioned earlier that this makes for an ideal camping espresso maker, and I know have the experience to prove it.
+And that brings me to the last part of my review…taste and quality.

 Simpresso Review: Flavor

 Throughout my experience I never found it necessary to use the smart capsules with my own grinds.
 Partly because of the convenience, but mostly because I really loved the flavor and ease I got from the premade capsules.
 I tried the Envivo Lungo from Nespresso (orange capsule) and Nerissimo Bittersweet Indulgence 11 from Peet’s.
 Both were great!
 However, I found myself sneaking the Nerissimo back at the house.
 It was designed for the Lungo size (3.7oz) and was near perfect.